 The EU has been for many years actively supporting a policy of efficient and sustainable unimodal and multimodal transport logistics chains, for which accompanying seamless information flows is a prerequisite.
 While progress in this respect has so far mostly taken place at an individual mode level, in terms of vertical integration and interoperability, often triggered by traffic management needs and public reporting requirements, the additional challenge lies in the horizontal integration and interoperability of information and information exchange across several transport modes.

 The White Paper on Transport “Roadmap to a Single Transport Area – towards a competitive and resource efficient transport system” adopted in March 2011 has therefore proposed action n°7 on multimodal transport of goods - e-Freight.

-This consultation aims at collecting your views on the e-Freight initiative in order to assess the possible actions that could help meet the above mentioned objectives.
-We kindly ask you to evaluate the presented measures, propose modifications or even other measures.
-We also ask your opinion on the EU e-Freight initiative in general.
+The consultation aimed at collecting views on the e-Freight initiative in order to assess the possible actions that could help meet the above mentioned objectives.
+Respondents have been asked to evaluate the presented measures, propose modifications or even other measures.
+Respondents have also been asked for their opinion on the EU e-Freight initiative in general.

 As part of the European Transparency Initiative, organisations are invited to use the Register of interest representatives to provide the European Commission and the public at large with information about their objectives, funding and structures.
 If you are not registered yet in this register, please visit: http://europa.eu/transparency-register/index_en.htm

-Please note that this document has been drafted for information and consultation purposes only.
-It has not been adopted or in any way approved by the European Commission and should not be regarded as representative of the views of Commission staff.
+Please note that these documents have been drafted for information and consultation purposes only.
+They have not been adopted or in any way approved by the European Commission and should not be regarded as representative of the views of Commission staff.
 It does not in any way prejudge, or constitute the announcement of, any position on the part of the Commission on the issues covered.
 The European Commission does not guarantee the accuracy of the information provided, nor does it accept responsibility for any use made thereof.